 The problem is that other professionals or untrained clinicians make claims or improperly complete activities which are labeled as SI.

-It is important for consumers to ask the therapist, when scheduling the appointment, about specific training or courses the therapist has taken.
-For example, specific knowledge of how movement, such as spinning, affects the child’s system is critical for safe and effective treatment.
 You want to know that the therapist has a strong understanding ofsensory integration theory, itseffectiveness, and can use their clinical skills to treat related sensory integration dysfunction.

 Educate yourself about SI by reading websites such as the STAR Center and documents prepared by the American Occupational Therapy Association.Check out this link to one on sensory integration.